-The heating values and CO_2 emission factors for aviation gasoline and jet kerosene are derived from the Netherlands' list of fuels (Zijlema 2016).
+The heating values and CO_2 emission factors for aviation gasoline and jet kerosene are derived from the Netherlands' list of fuels (Zijlema 2017).
 For aviation gasoline country-specific values are used, identical to those for gasoline use for road transport, whereas for jet kerosene default values are used from the 2006 IPCC Guidelines (IPCC 2006).
 These values are shown in Table 2.2A.
 For N_2O and CH_4 default emission factors are used as well.
 These emissions factors are shown in Table 2.2B.
 Since civil aviation is a minor source of greenhouse gas emissions in the Netherlands and is not a key source in the inventory, the use of a Tier 1 methodology to estimate emissions is deemed sufficient.

-Emissions of precursor gases (NO_x, CO, NMVOC and SO2), reported in the CRF under 'domestic aviation', are the uncorrected emission values from the Netherlands Pollutant Release and Transfer Register and refer to aircraft emissions during landing and take-off (LTO) cycles at Schiphol Airport.
+Emissions of precursor gases (NO_x, CO, NMVOC and SO2), reported in the CRF under 'domestic aviation', are the uncorrected emission values from the Netherlands Pollutant Release and Transfer Register and refer to aircraft emissions during landing and take-off (LTO) cycles all Dutch airports.
 The methodology used to calculate LTO-emissions of air pollutants is described in detail in chapter 6.
-The great majority of aircraft activities (>90 per cent) in the Netherlands is related to Schiphol Airport; therefore emissions from other airports are ignored.
 No attempt has been made to estimate non-greenhouse gas emissions specifically related to domestic flights (including cruise emissions of these flights), since these emissions are negligible.